bj16xq/Extracurricular-Counterfactual/README.md

 ![Comic-long](https://github.com/bj16xq/Extracurricular-Counterfactual-Assignment/blob/main/Comic-panel-long-version.png)

 **Note:** Expectations for length can depend on the artistic ability of your students as well as how major the assignment is.

+**3. Podcast Interview Script**
+1. Write out the details of a character in two parallel timelines: one from the counterfactual and one from our reality
+2. Write out a script for a podcaster interviewing both characters at the same time who have been able to come onto the podcast due to inter-dimensional travel; the podcaster is interested in finding out the differences and similarities between that character in both timelines
+3. *Optional: if interested, record a recitation of the podcast interview script to create an audiofile

 ## Assignment Part 2: Comprehension Questions